alexmullins/dsa/README.md

 Wed Apr 13 07:42:12 CDT 2016
 ```

 Hey it connects!
-But all an attacker needs to do is start a few more connections and the server's CPU will spike to 100%+ and RAM usage will also spike.
+But all an attacker would need to do is start a few more attacking client connections and the server's CPU will spike to 100%+ and RAM usage will also spike.
 With 4 attacking clients I was able to get ~400% CPU and 1GB of RAM usage before stopping due to my laptop getting a little toasty.

 ### Conclusion